Lake-Tuggeranong-College/Holocron/README.md

 1. **Fork** the repository if you wish to suggest changes.
 2. Create a **New Branch** for your updates.
 3. Submit a **Pull Request** describing the additions.
-4. Maintain the existing directory structure and file organization.
+4. Maintain the existing directory structure and file organisation.
 Ensure all images are linked relatively.